 - Roasted turkey, apple and cheddar sandwich (hold the apples and slaw so that the only thing you’re getting is meat, cheese, and arugula)

 - Turkey sandwich (no mayo or mustard sauce)

 - Mediterranean veggie sandwich (hold the bread and hummus; add meat)

 - Steak and arugula sandwich (no horseradish sauce)

 - Steak and white cheddar panini (no horseradish sauce)

-- Frontega chicken panini (no Chipotle mayo)
+- Frontega chicken panini (no chipotle aioli)

 - Chipotle chicken avocado melt (no mayo)

-- BBQ chicken flatbread (no BBQ sauce)
+- BBQ chicken flatbread (no barbecue sauce)

-Foods To Avoid At Panera
+Foods To Avoid at Panera